poproar/poproar.github.com/moving2jekyll/readme.md

 vagrant ssh
 ```

 Looks good so far.
 I am guessing that I will be creating a shell script to provision this damn thing to handle jekyll.
 Maybe I will search for a jekyll ready box.
-I know @rogerhoward set one up a successful script for codeandcoffee
+Well I followed an example of provision script and added my custom box settings.
+booted up and ran jekyll new
+so here i go...